Skip to content

 Mutual report (self-completed)Licensed-adjuster report

-Who prepares itThe driversAn SBM-registered insurance adjuster
+Who prepares itThe driversAn authorised registered insurance adjuster

 Legal basisSelf-completed formLaw 5684, art.
 22/17

-Fault assessmentDrivers’ own claimProfessional expert opinion
+Technical assessmentDrivers’ own claimProfessional expert opinion

 Scene sketchHand-drawn by driversPrepared as part of the report